jellythewobbly/For-the-Love-of-JavaScript/README.md

 		return 'catch, something went wrong';
 	} finally {
 		console.log('looks like we are done');
-		return 'finally, this has to execute before the rest of try..catch' }
+		return 'finally, this has to execute before the rest of try..catch';
+	}
 }